sailfishos-mirror/bind9/doc/arm/catz.rst

    ``zone-directory`` is assumed to be relative to the working directory.

 ``min-update-interval``
-   This option sets the minimum interval between processing of updates to catalog zones, in seconds.
+   This option sets the minimum interval between the processing of updates to catalog zones, in seconds.
 If an update to a catalog zone (for example, via IXFR) happens less than ``min-update-interval`` seconds after the most recent update, the changes are not carried out until this interval has elapsed.
 The